christa60/dynens/script/readme.txt

 ## Activate conda env for the codes
 source activate tensorflow_p36

-## Generate training dataset (imbalancing datasets)
+## Generate balanced and imbalabced training datasets
-generate_training_dataset_cifar10.py
+- python generate_training_dataset_cifar10.py
-generate_training_dataset_cifar100.py
+- python generate_training_dataset_cifar100.py

 ## Generate class distribution for imbalance dataset.
-This will be used when computing majority and minority metrics.
+### To be used while computing majority and minority class metrics.
-generate_class_distribution.py
+- python generate_class_distribution.py

-## Run model training and predicting.
-Run different models on different datasets.
+## Run model training and inference.
+### Run different models on different datasets.
 Please modify the commands in run.sh.
+#### Note: *-snapshot.py corresponds to dynens-cyc learning with t as iteration number
+#### Note: *-snapshotA.py corresponds to dynens-cyc
+#### Note: *-snapshotB.py corresponds to dynens-step.
 ./run.sh

 ## Outputs combination, accuracy and reproducibility computation.
 Please do it step by step.